 We measure, or estimate where not possible, the energy consumption and associated greenhouse gas emissions of our global property portfolio.
 We also monitor our water use and waste production in the UK.

-The making of TV programmes uses natural resources; creating one hour’s worth of TV produces 11.1 tonnes of carbon dioxide, that would fill 11 hot air balloons and is equivalent to five return economy flights from London to New York.
+The making of TV programmes uses natural resources; creating one hour’s worth of TV produces 13.5 tonnes of carbon dioxide, that would fill over 13 hot air balloons and is equivalent to six return economy flights from London to New York.

 albert is the industry’s carbon calculator, giving production teams the ability to calculate the expected carbon footprint of productions and highlighting opportunities to reduce the impact on the environment.
 Using albert at the beginning of the production process to predict the expected carbon footprint helps production teams identify opportunities for improvement and take steps to lower the eventual carbon footprint, so reducing the impact on the environment.

-albert+ is the certification scheme that builds on the albert carbon calculator and recognises programmes that have embedded sustainability not only within the production process but also through the sustainability messaging included in programmes.
-The process is externally audited and productions can be awarded with an albert+ mark of one, two or three stars.
-Across our schedule, a number of productions have already achieved the albert+ mark including Loose Women, Downton Abbey, Coronation Street, Grantchester, Birds of a Feather, Endeavour and Emmerdale.
-Our goal is for all our most-loved and most-watched programmes to achieve albert+.
+albert certification builds on the albert carbon calculator and recognises programmes that have embedded sustainability not only within the production process but also through the sustainability messaging included in programmes.
+The process is externally audited and productions can be awarded with an albert certification mark of one, two or three stars.
+Across our schedule, a number of productions have already achieved the albert certification including Coronation Street, Emmerdale, Vera, Loose Women, Next of Kin, Endeavor (S5), Good Morning Britain, Victoria and ITV Calendar News.
+Our goal is for all our most-loved and most-watched programmes to achieve albert certification.

 We encourage our writers, producers and commissioners to incorporate environmental messaging into our programmes where appropriate.
 Whether it’s normalising sustainable behaviour in our continuing dramas or stimulating conversation through our daytime, factual or current affairs programmes, raising awareness of environmental issues is increasingly topical.